-17 In a few words, the ST23YL80B offers a unique combination of high performances and very powerful features for high level security:

-- Die integrity,

-- Monitoring of environmental parameters,

-- Protection mechanisms against faults,

-- Hardware Security Enhanced DES accelerator,

-- AIS-31 class P2 compliant True Random Number Generator,

-- ISO 3309 CRC calculation block,

-- Memory Protection Unit,

-- Next Step Cryptography accelerator (NESCRYPT).

-- 18 The TOE includes in the ST protected ROM a Dedicated Software which provides full test capabilities (operating system for test, called "OST"), not accessible by the Security IC Embedded SoftWare (SICESW), after delivery.
+- In a few words, the SA23YL80B offers a unique combination of high performances and very powerful features for high level security: - Die integrity, - Monitoring of environmental parameters, - Protection mechanisms against faults, - Hardware Security Enhanced DES accelerator, - AIS-31 class P2 compliant True Random Number Generator. - ISO 3309 CRC calculation block, - Memory Protection Unit, - Next Step Cryptography accelerator (NESCRYPT). - The TOE includes in the ST protected ROM a Dedicated Software which provides full test capabilities (operating system for test, called "OST"), not accessible by the Security IC Embedded SoftWare (SICESW), after delivery.

-- 19 In addition, the ROM of the tested samples contains an operating system called "Card Manager" that allows the evaluators to use a set of commands with the I/O, and to load in EEPROM (or in RAM) test softwares. - 20 Figure 1 provides a overview of the ST23YL80B.
+- 20 The TOE submitted to evaluation comprises a specific application in User ROM: This applicative Embedded Software is a cryptographic library called Neslib, an asymmetric key cryptographic support module whose base algorithm is the Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA).
+In addition, the ROM of the tested samples contains an operating system called "Card Manager" that allows the evaluators to use a set of commands with the I/O, and to load in EEPROM (or in RAM) test softwares. - 21 Figure 1 provides a overview of the SA23YL80B.